 The last weeks were completely dominated by the movement and this in the footsteps of the Incas .

-From the chaotic city, La Paz, we went out on the Choro Trail .
+From the chaotic city, La Paz, we made our way to the Choro Trail .
 A taxi took us early in the morning to the trailhead.
 A fierce but short climb took us to the over 4900 m asl high ball.
-Then came the long descent.
+This was followed by the long descent.
 We said goodbye to the barren Andean landscape and gradually worked our way into the tropical lowlands before.
 The road, which was used by the Incas as a trade route, was spectacular.
 Simply admirable to create in such a landscape stone this way: It must have taken an eternity!
 We enjoyed the way along from individual, isolated houses, friendly waving locals and of course the Lama droves.

 The second day was hard and long, but the scenery and especially the variety motivated us go again and again and the more we enjoyed the well-earned beer after work.
 On the third day we took the last part of the total of 3700 meters of descent in attack.
 Thanks to recent car stop we saved ourselves a taxi and ended up at the crossroads, where we in the minibus back to back, La Paz were 'brought.